 Waterbeds: Because of possible structural and water damage, the use of waterbeds is prohibited in all residence hall facilities.

 Windows and Screens: No articles of any kind may be dropped or thrown out of a residence hall window.
 Use of windows for entry or exit of a building is prohibited.
 Window screens may not be removed.
 Violations may result in disciplinary actions and charges will be issued for damages to windows or screens

 The Office of Residence Life reserves the right to consolidate students together and reassign students as necessary to optimize the utilization of vacancies/rooms on campus.

 Students are assigned accommodations assuming maximum occupancy of rooms unless alternative arrangements are made.
 If a vacancy occurs in a room due to a roommate not reporting to on campus housing, a roommate moving out, or the withdrawal of one of the residents, the remaining resident has the following options:

 The following guidelines are followed when students are reassigned for the purpose of consolidation:

-Consolidation period begins the Monday of the second week of October for the fall semester and the Monday of the third week of January for the spring semester.
+Consolidation period begins on Monday of the fifth week of the fall semester and on Monday of the third week of the spring semester.
 Prior to consolidation, resident students needing roommates are encouraged to be proactive in finding their own roommates.

-Students opting to fill their vacancy will be offerend assistance by the Office of Residence Life.
-In cases where reasonable effort has not been made by the remaining resident to fina a roommate, move to another room, or accept an assigned roommate, the remaining resident student may be charged the premium room rate.
+Students opting to fill their vacancy will be offered assistance by the Office of Residence Life.
+In cases where reasonable effort has not been made by the remaining resident to find a roommate, move to another room, or accept an assigned roommate, the remaining resident student may be charged the premium room rate.